eaglerock1337/marks.dev/site/storytime.md

 Here's some of my favorite quotes from coworkers I've been fortunate enough to work beside:

-- "Sounds like the code is ass." <sub>~ Tyler, on a fire</sub>
+"Sounds like the code is ass." <sub>~ Tyler, on a fire</sub>

-- "Never deploy when everyone's gone home and the SRE's are drunk." <sub>~ Jaron</sub>
+"Never deploy when everyone's gone home and the SREs are drunk." <sub>~ Jaron</sub>

-- "The only thing I know about ethics is that you're supposed to hit fewer people with a train." <sub>~ Laura</sub>
+"The only thing I know about ethics is that you're supposed to hit fewer people with a train." <sub>~ Laura</sub>

-- "It scratches an itch you can't scratch any other way." <sub>~ Ryan, about DevOps</sub>
+"It scratches an itch you can't scratch any other way." <sub>~ Ryan, about DevOps</sub>

-- "Some people get paid for what they do.
+"Some people get paid for what they do.
 Other people get paid for what they know." <sub>~ Terrence</sub>

 ## hollywood lights